Passer Rating Calculator

 Use It in Excel

 You can replicate the NFL passer rating formula in Microsoft Excel or Google Sheets.
-Set up columns for each stat, apply the four component calculations, and use MIN/MAX functions to clamp values.
+Set up columns for completions, attempts, yards, touchdowns, and interceptions, apply the four component calculations, and use MIN/MAX functions to clamp values.

 Frequently Asked Questions